seabull/resources/Scala_notes.md

   - Diamond problem, Solution: Trait Linearization

+    Remember that the syntax to mixin traits is as follows: `class A extends B with C with D`.
+The rules for this process are as follows:

+    1. Start at the first extended class or trait and write that complete hierarchy down.
+We will call this the **linearized hierarchy**
+    2. Take the next trait and write this hierarchy down
+       - now remove all classes/traits from this hierarchy which are already in the **linearized hierarchy**
+       - add the remaining traits to the bottom of the **linearized hierarchy** to create the new **linearized hierarchy**
+    3. repeat step 2 for every trait.
+    4. Place the class itself as the last type extending the **linearized hierarchy**

   - ```scala
     trait A { def value = 10 }
     trait B extends A { override def value = super.value * 2 }